QuTech-Delft/libqasm/doc/src/user-guide/python.md

-`libqasm` can be imported as a Python package.
+libQASM can be imported as a Python package.

 **Example**: